cmfunderburk/vmt-dev/docs/CURRENT/critical/ORIENTATION_11am10-30.md

 **Start with Phase 1, Step 1**: Extend the `MarketArea` class with price aggregation fields and methods.
 This is the foundational piece that everything else builds on.

 The current implementation provides an excellent foundation - the hard work of price learning and Walrasian removal is done.
-The remaining work is primarily integration and connecting the existing pieces together. - test
+The remaining work is primarily integration and connecting the existing pieces together.